thorntail-examples/rest-http/README.md

 You can perform this task in three different ways:

-1. Build and launch using Spring Boot.
+1. Build and launch using WildflySwarm.
 1. Build and deploy using OpenShift.
 1. Build, deploy, and authenticate using OpenShift Online.